 Guidelines for designing American flag shirts

 The U.S. flag code provides all kinds of rules for how to treat the American flag.
-It mostly has to do with the way actual flags get displayed and handled, but part of it deals with printing and wearing the flag.
+It mostly has to do with how actual flags are displayed and handled, but part deals with printing and wearing the flag.
 There’s a common misconception that it’s illegal to break these rules– it’s not.

 This may have been the case early in our nation’s history, but at some point, the Supreme Court decided the flag code is not enforceable by law in a free country.
-If it were, you would never see American flag paper plates or boxer shorts.
+You would never see American flag paper plates or boxer shorts if it were.
 In fact, printing the flag on almost anything would be illegal.

 If you want to print the American Flag while showing respect and following some general etiquette, you can find your own happy medium between total restriction and printing it on underwear.
 This list of guidelines describing what to do and not to do will help you follow the rules set forth in the U.S. flag code: